 6.3.2 Certificate operational periods and key pair usage periods

-Subscribers and Signing Services MAY sign Code at any point in the development or distribution process.
-Code Signatures may be verified at any time, including during download, unpacking, installation, reinstallation, or execution, or during a forensic investigation.

-The validity period for a Code Signing Certificate issued to a Subscriber or Signing Service MUST NOT exceed 39 months.
+The validity period for a Code Signing Certificate issued to a Subscriber MUST NOT exceed 39 months.

-The Timestamp Authority MUST use a new Timestamp Certificate with a new private key no later than every 15 months to minimize the impact to users in the event that a Timestamp Certificate's private key is compromised.
+The Timestamp Authority MUST use a new Timestamp Certificate with a new Private Key no later than every 15 months to minimize the impact to users in the event that a Timestamp Certificate's Private Key is compromised.
 The validity for a Timestamp Certificate must not exceed 135 months.
 The Timestamp Certificate MUST meet the requirements in Section 6.1.5 for the communicated time period.

-Cryptographic algorithms, key sizes and certificate life-times for both authorities and Subscribers are governed by the NIST key management guidelines.

 6.4 Activation data

 6.4.1 Activation data generation and installation